-I kind of wish that this building had been built before we widened Miracle Mile.
-Perhaps, then we early on a few years ago, definitely before the Mayor and Commissioner Mena.
+Commissioner Quesada: I hate to interrupt you, but you know, that's something we discussed early on a few years ago, definitely before the Mayor and Commissioner Mena.
 But we had a long conversation in several -- over several meetings when we were discussing Miracle Mile, what should come first, whether we should do parking garages or not.
 Sorry to interrupt.
 Just I forgot about that until right now.